Cohibitions: On Cultural Refraining

 In You Must Change Your Life (2013), Peter Sloterdijk reports in detail on the many rituals and routines that constitute the programmes of self-formation, or ‘anthropotechnics’ to which in his view all religions amount.
 Nearly all those forms of apprenticeship or discipleship involve the exercise of what Giorgio Agamben has described as ‘impotentiality’ (Agamben 1999, 182), not doing things or, more precisely, the action of inaction, or refraining from doing things.
 We are used to thinking of doing things as a signal feature of human affiliation – eating, talking, playing, working.
 But human beings are also very drawn to not doing things together.

 I am going to call this holding together in holding back cohibition.
 There are only a few English verbs which deploy the Latin -hibere stem: the most familiar are exhibit, inhibit and prohibit; to perhibit, meaning to esteem, repute or attribute, flared up briefly in the early 1600s, while to adhibit, meaning to apply, allow, assign or append had a longer career, but is now a fussy exotic.
-As so often, one wonders why no uses have ever been found for other possible prepositional prefixes, such as transhibit, dehibit, dishibit, obhibit, subhibit or enhibit, for which no sensible uses seem to have been found; the passing over of prehibition seems like a particularly lost opportunity.
-Latin -hibere is a modification of habere, to have, and the meanings of this family of words alternative between ideas of owning or holding (to exhibit is to display or hold out) and disowning, or holding back.
-Perhaps the most interesting exhibit from this family of words is cohibere, which conjoins the meanings of holding together and keeping in on the one hand and restraining, restricting, curbing or warding off.
+As so often, one wonders why no uses have ever been found for other possible prepositional prefixes, such as transhibit, dehibit, dishibit, obhibit, subhibit or enhibit; the passing over of prehibition seems like a particularly lost opportunity.
+Latin -hibere is a modification of habere, to have, and the meanings of this family of words alternate between ideas of owning or holding (to exhibit is to display or hold out) and disowning, or holding back.
+Perhaps the most interesting exhibit from this family of words is cohibere, which conjoins the meanings of holding together and keeping in on the one hand and restraining, restricting, curbing or warding off on the other.
 Most notably, it is the word used by Lucretius in what would for later generations, and perhaps for many still today, be the most scandalous proposition of the De rerum natura, that the mortal soul must diffuse into the air once the containing force of the body is dissolved:

 quippe etenim corpus, quod vas quasi constitit eius,